 Response to COVID-19

 The health and wellbeing of our staff, volunteers, patrons, community and animals in our care are always our priority.
-As we continue to navigate the rapidly evolving COVID-19 (coronavirus) together, we request that anyone who is currently ill, or has any known risk factors related to the virus, please do not visit our facilities.
-We encourage you to return when you are feeling well again or no longer fall into one of these risk categories.
+As we continue to navigate the rapidly evolving COVID-19 (coronavirus) together, we request that anyone who is currently ill, or has any known risk factors related to the virus, please stay at home.

 Our Changes due to COVID-19

-• PetSmart Deer Valley Cattery is closed for adoptions.
+• Our Petco Cattery and PetSmart Deer Valley Cattery are currently closed for adoptions.

 • All upcoming volunteer orientations have been cancelled.